yosyyyyy/shooting-practice/README.md

 It basically starts from the 1st stage, but if you hold down number keys (1-5) when you choose difficulty, you can start from the specific stage (for practice).

+(The game might run slowly on Chrome.
+If it happens, try Edge instead.)

 # References
 Playable character: https://assetstore.unity.com/packages/3d/characters/unity-chan-model-18705